tadashii1417/AWS-Ceritfied-Developer-Associate/review/course/revision.md

 - To use the CLI, first setup credential in IAM service
 - The RIGHT way to use CLI is through IAM role that attached to EC2 instance.
+- When you run API calls and they fail, you can get a long error message, this error message can be decoded using the STS command line: `sts decode-authorization-message`

+- **AWS EC2 Instance Metadata**
+  - It allows AWS EC2 instances to `learn about themselves` without using an IAM Role for that purpose.
+The URL is `http://169.254.169.254/latest/meta-data`
+  - You *can retrieve the IAM Role name* from the metadata, but you **CANNOT** retrieve the IAM Policy.

+- **MFA with CLI**
+  - To use MFA with the CLI, you must create a temporary session
+  - To do so, you must run the STS GetSessionToken API call
+- **S3 MFA Delete**
+  - MFA forces user to generate a code on a device before doing important operations on S3
+  - To use MFA-Delete, **enable Versioning** on the S3 bucket
+  - You will need MFA to:
+    - *permanently delete an object version*
+    - suspend versioning on the bucket
+  - You won’t need MFA for
+    - enabling versioning
+    - listing deleted versions
+  - **Only the bucket owner (root account) can enable/disable MFA-Delete**
+  - MFA-Delete currently can **only be enabled using the CLI**

+- ***For DELETE operations*:**
+  - If you delete *without* a version ID, it adds a delete marker, not replicated
+  - If you delete *with* a version ID, it deletes in the source, not replicated

+- **S3 Pre-Signed URLs**
+  - *Can generate pre-signed URLs using SDK or CLI*
+  - Valid for a default of 3600 seconds, can change timeout with `--expires-in`

 ### 10.2 AWS SDK